 Geriatrician or Geriatric Physician — A physician who specializes in the care of the elderly, primarily those who are frail and have complex medical and social problems.

 Gift Tax — A tax on gifts to non-charitable beneficiaries.
-For gifts that exceed the annual gift tax exclusion, the donor is required to file a gift tax return and pay all applicable taxes.
+For gifts exceeding the annual gift tax exclusion, the donor is required to file a gift tax return and pay all applicable taxes.
 The person who receives the gift does not have to pay any gift tax.

 Gift Tax Exclusion — The maximum amount one person is allowed to give to another person without incurring Federal gift tax.
-The annual exclusion for gifts made in 2017 is $14,000 per year per recipient (the same as 2016).
+The annual exclusion for gifts made in 2021 will be $15,000 per year per recipient (same as 2020).
 There is no limit on the number of these gifts you can make to different people in a year.
-A husband and wife can give a total of $28,000 ($14,000 each) in 2017 to the same person (the same as 2016).
-To qualify for the exclusion, a gift must be of a “present interest,” meaning that the recipient can make use of the gift immediately, and the donor must not have any control over the asset after it is given.
+A husband and wife can give a total of $30,000 ($15,000 each) in 2021 to the same person (same as 2020).
+To qualify for the exclusion, a gift must be of a “present interest.”
+(The recipient can immediately use the gift, and the donor must not have any control over the asset after it is given.)
 There are no exclusion limits on gifts given to a spouse unless the spouse is not a U.S. citizen.
 Generally, if a gift qualifies for the exclusion, the donor does not have to file a gift tax return.
 The person who receives the gift does not have to pay any gift tax.